What is the latest update in the EdTech market?

 How fast will the EdTech market grow in the future?

-At this pace, the EdTech market should reach approximately $347 billion by 2030 and grow to around $762 billion by 2036.
+At that pace, the EdTech market would reach roughly $395 billion by 2030 and around $760 billion by 2036, nearly four times its current size.

 What does current funding activity look like in the EdTech market?